 A manager is primarily responsible for directing the organization or an essential function, or component; either supervising or controlling the work of other supervisory, professional, or managerial employees or managing an essential function within the organization.
 A manager has the authority to hire and fire or recommend those actions with regard to supervised employees.
 If there are no subordinate employees, the individual must function at a senior level within the organization.
 A first line supervisor is not considered to be a manager.
 In addition, a manager may also control an essential function or component of the entity, and not necessarily other employees.
 The executive and managerial responsibilities in a position often overlap; however, the employer must designate the proposed position as either executive or managerial on the petition.
 The L-1A visa classification confers the same benefits with the same terms and conditions to either a manager or executive.
 A Michigan attorney could help a foreign national determine if they are eligible to apply for an L-1A visa.

 The L-1B classification is based upon specialized knowledge, which is generally satisfied if the foreign national has knowledge not readily possessed by others in the United States regarding the entity’s proprietary and/or unique products, research, service, equipment, techniques, technologies, management, and their applications in the international market, or the individual has an advanced level of knowledge of processes and procedures of the company.
-It is not sufficient that an individual is simply “very good” in his job.
+It is not sufficient that an individual is simply “very good” at their job.

 The L-1 classification allows for “dual intent,” meaning that an employee is allowed to work temporarily in the United States as a nonimmigrant, while at the same time seeking to remain in the country permanently.
 An employee does not have to work in the United States full-time.

 The L nonimmigrant visa classification, while temporary, allows the foreign national a significant amount of time to work in the United States.
 Those in L-1A status, may remain in the United States up to seven years, while those in L-1B status may remain up to five years.
 An individual may change from L-1A to L-1B status or vice versa by notifying USCIS or filing a petition with the embassy or consulate.
 If a foreign national wishes to change classification from L-1B to L-1A status, the petition requesting the change must be submitted at least six months in advance of the expiration of the five-year total.
-A Michigan lawyer could help someone change the status of their L-1 visa.
+An immigration attorney could help someone change the status of their L-1 visa.

 Major corporate entities that are engaged in commerce or trade and have an office in the United States that has been doing business for at least one year and have three or more domestic and foreign affiliated companies may qualify for a Blanket L permit.
 The United States company must have a work force of at least 1,000 employees, combined annual sales of at least $25 million, or have received approval of at least ten L petitions in the last 12 months to qualify for a “blanket” L-1 petition.
 The company must apply to USCIS with supporting documents for Blanket L approval.
 A corporation may utilize an approved Blanket L petition to transfer executives, managers, or professional specialized knowledge personnel to the United States.
 A foreign national can apply for a visa and submit the documents directly to the consulate or embassy and the petitioner does not need to submit evidence of corporate information for the employer or entity relationships, although the company and the individual must always prove eligibility for the position.
 Both the United States and foreign entity must be listed on the approved Blanket L petition.
 The Blanket L process saves a great deal of time and expense since the employee can apply directly at the consulate.
-A Michigan attorney could help a business professional apply for a Blanket L visa.
+An immigration attorney could help a business professional apply for a Blanket L visa.

 Canadian citizens who do not require L-1 visas may utilize an expedited process under the United States-Mexico-Canada Agreement (USMCA), previously the North American Free Trade Agreement (NAFTA), and apply at most border crossings and some airports under an individual or Blanket L petition.
 These petitions require the same substantive information as any other L petition but allow for quicker processing and are typically adjudicated on the same day.
 The ports, particularly in Michigan, have recently restricted L-1 visas processing to only new petitions and extensions where the individual is in the United States less than 50% of working time.
 Other extensions must be filed with USCIS.
 Mexican nationals must apply at a consulate as they require visas or, alternatively, the United States employer can file a petition with USCIS.
 If the employee needs to travel outside the United States, they may need a visa even after an L-1 petition approval.
 The eligibility requirements for Canadian and Mexican nationals remain the same as for any L-1 petition.